nyarly/corundum/README.md

 ## Corundum
 ### Foolproof rubygems

+The goal of Corundum is to be able to run 'rake release' and know that you're publishing something you won't be embarrassed by.
+Any packaging is a tricky problem with lots of details.
+Fortunately, those details can mostly be automated.

-#### (Yet Another Rubygems packager)
+### (Yet Another Rubygems packager)

 Why is Corundum different from Jeweler or Hoe?  (or...)
 Corundum is built not to generate code - it doesn't exist to build gems for you if you don't know how.
 For that, check out Jeweler, and come back once you've understood what a .gemspec is and how it works.

-The goal of Corundum is to be able to run 'rake release' and know that you're publishing something you won't be embarrassed by.
-Any packaging is a tricky problem with lots of details.
-Fortunately, those details can mostly be automated.

-#### Using Corundum
+### Using Corundum

 Check out this Rakefile: